A dehumidifier is an air conditioning device used to reduce and maintain the humidity level in the air.

-This information can be can be found on the dehumidifier’s specifications label or by searching from it on the manufacturer’s website.
+If you want to know how much power your dehumidifier use, this information can be found on the dehumidifier’s specifications label or by searching it on the manufacturer’s website.

-Alternatively, if you are considering to buy a new electric dehumidifier, that wattage can be found on the internet by browser search.
+Alternatively, if you are considering buying a new electric dehumidifier, that wattage can be found online by browser search.

-Once you know the power consumption, the calculator below can be used to estimate the power consumption and the electricity cost of an electric dehumidifier over a period of time.
+Once you know the power consumption, the calculator below can estimate the power consumption and the electricity cost of an electric dehumidifier over time.

-> It has a power rating of 320 Watts
+> If your dehumidifier has a power rating of 320 Watts

 > You use it for 10 hours a day for 120 days per year

-> You are paying 0,217 euro (or dollars or pounds, or…) per every kWh you consume
+> If you are paying 0,217 euros (or dollars or pounds, or…) per every kWh you consume

-You will be paying around 83 euro per year in electricity costs.
+You will be paying around 83 euros per year for electricity costs.

-Still, if you want to know the exact electricity usage of an air conditioner, your best option is to use a plug in power meter to measure the electricity consumption.
+Suppose you want to know the exact electricity usage of an air conditioner.
+In that case, your best option is to use a plug in power meter to measure the exact power consumption and electricity cost.

-If you want to find out how you can use a plug in power meter to measure your electricity usage and electricity cost, have a look to this YouTube video.
+If you want to find out how to use a plug-in power meter to measure your electricity usage and electricity cost, look at this YouTube video.